 The adventure of moving between cultures invites us to ask new questions and explore new ways of seeing the world, but the change can also cause discomfort and require us to adjust in unexpected or unwelcome ways.
 We talk with a UCC psychologist and/or a student panel about The U-Curve of Cultural Adaptation that we all experience in a new culture.
 Dinner will be served.
 Sign up available in ISSA Updates email.

 Dinner with International Ambassadors

-In October, first year graduate and undergraduate students will be invited to dinner with their International Ambassador groups as an opportunity to reconnect and share about their first few months at Notre Dame.
+In October, first year undergraduate students will be invited to dinner with their International Student Orientation groups as an opportunity to reconnect and share about their first few months at Notre Dame.
 Students can share concerns and resources with one another.

 McDonald Center for Student Well-being